DongZ-3664/LTS-for-Noncyclic-scheduling-DACT/README.md

 # LTS-for-Noncyclic-scheduling-DACT

-This repository provides the Python implementation of the DQN and Learning-based Tree Search (LTS) algorithms for the paper 《noncyclic scheduling problem of dual-armed cluster tools with multi-type wafer fabrication and chamber cleaning requirements》
+This repository provides the Python procudure of the deep Q-network (DQN) and the Learning-based Tree Search (LTS) algorithm for the paper
+**noncyclic scheduling problem of dual-armed cluster tools with multi-type wafer fabrication and chamber cleaning requirements**

 ## 1.The procedure supports:
       DQN training